bakaphp/kanvas-doc/companies.md

 ## Get Companies

-The method getCompanies fetch all companies associates to the user.
-It returns a [CompanyData]() interface.
+The getCompanies method fetches all companies associated with the user.
+It returns a CompanyData interface.

 ```js
 Kanvas.companies.getCompanies(): CompanyData